albertstarfield/project-zephyrine/README.md

 <hr>

-## Project Zephyrine: An open-source cognitive architecture exploring the fusion of generative AI with deterministic control systems.
+## Project Zephyrine: An open-source cognitive architecture exploring the fusion of generative AI with adaptive deterministic control systems.

 ### A Glimpse Into the Aether: Abstract